rafael-silva-menezes/products_frontend/README.md

-# Flatirons Frontend (React/Next.js)
+# CSV Upload Frontend (React/Next.js)

-This is the frontend application for the Flatirons project, built with React and Next.js.
+This is the frontend application for the CSV Upload project, built with React and Next.js.
 It provides a user interface for uploading CSV files containing product data, processing them, and displaying the results in a paginated table with filtering and sorting capabilities.
 The application is designed to be robust, user-friendly, and scalable, with a focus on modern development practices.

 ## Getting Started